Lebanese Premier League: Foreign players and transfer regulations

 Prior to the 2023–24 season, Lebanese clubs were permitted three foreign players on the field simultaneously.
 Additionally, up to two extra Palestinian players born in Lebanon could be listed on a match sheet, but only one Palestinian player was allowed among the eleven players on the field.
 Furthermore, each club competing in an AFC competition could field one additional foreign player exclusively for continental matches, as the AFC permitted four foreign players in the starting eleven, one of whom from an AFC country.

 Starting from 2023–24, the foreign player limit increased to four, and Palestinian players on a team sheet became unlimited, with the field restriction remaining.
 Following an alteration in AFC regulations, allowing six foreign players in the starting eleven, including one from an AFC country, clubs in AFC competitions are now allowed two extra foreign players to be only fielded in continental competitions.

+The foreign-player regulations were amended several times before the 2026–27 season.
+Regulations issued on 31 July 2026 were interpreted as allowing clubs to register more than five non-Lebanese players while naming a maximum of five on the official match sheet.
+The LFA subsequently clarified that the number of registered foreign players was itself limited to five, prompting an objection from Nejmeh, which argued that the clarification changed the original regulation.
+On 27 August, the LFA Executive Committee amended the rule to allow each club to register up to seven foreign players, with a maximum of five permitted on the official match sheet for each match.
+A Palestinian player registered with the Lebanese authorities as a Palestinian is counted as a non-Lebanese player under the 2026–27 regulations.

 Since the 1998–99 season, the Lebanese Football Association (LFA) has prevented the acquisition of foreign goalkeepers.
 Due to the economic situation in Lebanon, clubs were barred from fielding foreign players in the league in 2020–21 and the first half of 2021–22.

 Players may only be transferred during transfer windows that are set by the LFA.
 The two transfer windows run from 15 May to 25 July and from 1 January to 30 January.